CloudLabs-Samples/JFrog-Pilot/Lab/step_2.md

 ## Task 2: Add local npm repository

-Used to store your custom npm you will create in a later step.
-Navigate to the Administration Module.
-Expand the Repositories menu and click on the Repositories menu item.
+You will be creating a repository which will be used to store your custom npm you will create in a later step.

+1. Navigate to the Administration Module.

+1. Expand the Repositories menu and,

+1. Click on the Repositories menu item.

-Add a new Local Repository with the npm package type.
-Enter the Repository Key “npm-challenge-local” and keep the rest of the default settings.
+1. Add a new Local Repository with the npm package type.

+1. Enter the Repository Key “npm-challenge-local”

+    ```
+    npm-challenge-local
+    ```

+1. And keep the rest of the default settings.

 ![](image/screenshot3.png)